groundhoggwp/groundhogg/README.txt

 = 3.4.4 (2024-07-24) =
 * ADDED New `{form_submission}` replacement code which can add all recent form fields into an email.
+* ADDED Forward/Back history button navigation within the funnel editor (This is not undo/redo).
+* ADDED Meta filtering to the custom activity filter.
+* ADDED Sum of activity values & Average of activity values as custom report types.
 * IMPROVED The contact record UX:
  * The local time now updates automatically with WP Heartbeat.
  * Added a "Subscribed since" date to the details card.